-'It was a change of era, a lift-off moment'
+'A lift-off moment' - Federer v Sampras 21 years on

 Federer would go on to claim his eighth Wimbledon title in 2017, breaking another of Sampras' records.

-His jaw-dropping dominance, and the emergence of Nadal and Novak Djokovic, has seen 59 Grand Slams shared between the three great rivals (Federer 20, Nadal 20, Djokovic 19).
+His jaw-dropping dominance, and the emergence of Nadal and Novak Djokovic, has seen 63 Grand Slams shared between the three great rivals (Nadal 22, Djokovic 21, Federer 20).

 "To me, that's what's so remarkable - that the three of them have gone way past Sampras' 14 majors," says Henman.

-"That's 14 and a half years of slams just being won by those three.
-It is absolutely incredible."

-Federer goes into this year's Wimbledon championships a few weeks before his 40th birthday.

-Law first met him when he was 16 years old, shortly after his triumph at Wimbledon as a junior.
+Law first met Federer when he was 16 years old, shortly after his triumph at Wimbledon as a junior.
 He was tasked with gathering some basic information for a player bio.
 The 16-year-old with short, curly hair told him he liked computer games and his tennis idols were Stefan Edberg, Boris Becker and Sampras.

 He's seen little change in his persona, despite all the success.